-Universal needles, which are good for a variety of materials.
+- Universal needles are good for a variety of materials.

 How often should you change the needle of your sewing machine?
 Well, it depends.
 Some tutorials say that you have to change the needle every time you start a new project.
 Others say – change it every four hours of work.
 And I would say that there is no simple answer.

-The truth is, when you sew, the needle passes through the fabric hundreds (or thousands?) of times per minute, so the needle tip experiences very heavy loads and in time becomes bent or blunted.
-This leads to skipped stitches, broken threads, pulls in the fabric and even broken needle plates or bobbins.
+The truth is, when you sew, the needle passes through the fabric hundreds (or thousands?) of times per minute, so the needle tip experiences very heavy loads and in time becomes bent or blunt.
+This leads to skipped stitches, broken threads, pulls in the fabric, and even broken needle plates or bobbins.
 So the needles should be constantly monitored and the blunt needles replaced immediately.

 Needles are inexpensive and very easy to change.
 Keeping a good needle in your sewing machine is one of the easiest ways to perfect sewing projects.
 If you want to know more read this post by Debbie Colgrove (from www.thespruce.com) Everything You Need to Know About Sewing Machine Needles.

 Are all sewing machine needles the same?
 Most modern sewing machines, embroidery machines, and sergers use the same TYPE of needle, meaning the part of the needle that is inserted in the holding mechanism of the sewing machine is the same.
 The tip and the eye of the needle may be different depending on its intended use.
 Older sewing machines, sergers, and industrial sewing machines use a different type of needle though.
 Coverstitch machines also may use different types of needles.